delturge/Polyglot/README.md

 Greetings,

-In this respository, you will find some code examples in:
+In this respository you will find code examples in:

 1. Bash
 2. Perl